 The difference between second hand and new

-Of course, if the previous owner was someone you love or respect, this can be a good thing.
-It’s also the reason why so many people seek to own an item that once belonged to a celebrity, because some of that person’s energy will be imprinted into it.
+Of course, if the previous owner is someone you love or respect, this can be a good thing.
+It’s also the reason why so many people seek to own an item that once belonged to a celebrity because some of that person’s energy will be imprinted into it.

-Most brand new items, by comparison, have no discernible imprinting.
+Most brand-new items, by comparison, have no discernible imprinting.
 This is certainly the case with factory-made items where there has been no human handling at all.
 Manufactured items may have slight imprinting, and hand-crafted items or pieces of art in which the creator had some emotional involvement will have considerably more imprinting.
-In my experience, just as much discernment is needed when acquiring these types of items as with second-hand objects.
+Just as much discernment is needed when acquiring these types of items as with second-hand objects.

 So, can anything be done to clear out imprints?